natustx/toolhub/toolhub-plugin/commands/research-tool.md

 5. Target **500-1000 tokens** - this is meant to be thorough, not brief.

-If results are sparse, acknowledge gaps and suggest adding more documentation with `toolhub add <url>`.
+If results are sparse, acknowledge gaps and suggest adding more documentation with `toolhub add <name> <url>`.